July Fourth is a time for picnics, fireworks, and celebrating our liberties as Americans.

 Our brave service members and veterans have dedicated years, if not decades, to protecting and preserving the benefits that define our country.

-Just think for a minute about the sacrifices these incredible patriots have made in defense of liberty.
-Not only have they spent months or years away from their spouses, partners, children, and loved ones, but many have also experienced the horrors of war.
-Many have lost cherished friends in battle and suffered physical harm that most of us cannot even imagine.
+Think for a moment about the sacrifices these patriots have made in defense of liberty.
+Not only have they spent months or years away from their spouses, partners, children, and loved ones, many have also experienced the horrors of war.

 These courageous men and women remain proud of their service to our country, with many saying they would do it again.
 Their dedication to the freedoms and rights of the United States of America is to be revered.